 SubDevice is a device which may be embedded in a Device and/or is addressed via another Device.

-Module is an instantiation of a ModuleClass for a specific Device or SubDevice.

-Figure 5.2.1-1 depicts the basic structure of SDT 3.0.
+Figure 5.2.1-1 depicts the basic structure of SDT 4.0.
+Further details about SDT 4.0 and its elements can be found in [1].

 Specifications of new Device models and ModuleClasses are encouraged to re-use the definitions specified in this document as much as possible.
 If re-use is not possible and new Device and/or ModuleClases definitions are necessary, it is strongly advised to closely follow the guidelines and definition style from this document.